CODE OF BUSINESS CONDUCT AND ETHICS

 The Company will not discipline or retaliate against any employee who reports a complaint or concern, made in good faith.

-X. Health and Safety and Human Rights
+- Health and Safety and Human Rights

 Violence and threatening behavior are not permitted.
 Employees should report to work in a condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use of illegal drugs in the workplace will not be tolerated.
 Please see the Company’s Safety in the Workplace and Drug and Alcohol policies in the Employee Handbook for further guidance.

 The Company is committed to treating every employee with respect and dignity and protecting their human rights.
 We abide by labor laws and regulations in the regions where we conduct business including those that address child labor, forced labor, equal pay and nondiscrimination in our workforce.
 We also acknowledge and support the rights of each employee and value an open dialogue with our employees so we may continue to improve their work environment, as well as the extraordinary service we provide our clients.
 More specifically, the Company opposes and prohibits the use of human trafficking, slavery, slave labor and underage labor.
-We will not, and we will not knowingly do business with any company that, (i) uses any form of slave, forced, bonded, indentured or involuntary labor, and will comply with laws that prohibit the use thereof, as and when applicable, (ii) engages in human trafficking or exploitation, (iii) imports goods tainted by slavery or human trafficking, (iv) retains employees’ government-issued identification, passports, work permits or other similar personal documentation as a condition of employment; or (v) uses underage labor (as defined by applicable law regulating the minimum legal age to work).
+We will not, and we will not knowingly do business with any company that (i) uses any form of slave, forced, bonded, indentured or involuntary labor, and will comply with laws that prohibit the use thereof, as and when applicable, (ii) engages in human trafficking or exploitation, (iii) imports goods tainted by slavery or human trafficking, (iv) retains employees’ government-issued identification, passports, work permits or other similar personal documentation as a condition of employment; or (v) uses underage labor (as defined by applicable law regulating the minimum legal age to work).

-XI.
-Protection and Proper Use of Corporate Assets
+- Protection and Proper Use of Corporate Assets

-the Company's financial performance.
+Directors, officers and employees should seek to protect the Company's assets, including its proprietary information.
+Theft, carelessness and waste have a direct impact on the Company's financial performance.
 Directors, officers and employees must use the Company's assets and services solely for legitimate business purposes of the Company and not for any personal benefit or the personal benefit of anyone else.
 Company computers, servers, equipment, and communication systems (such as email) should be used only for legitimate business purposes, although incidental, personal use is permitted.

 Directors, officers and employees must advance the Company's legitimate interests when the opportunity to do so arises.
 You must not take for yourself (or for the benefit of anyone other than the Company) personal opportunities that are discovered through your position with the Company or the use of property or information of the Company.
 Directors, officers and employees may not compete with the Company directly or indirectly.